How to Provide an Exceptional Guest Experience: Key Elements & Trends

 One of the hidden secrets used to increase customer loyalty and win more bookings is to focus on the convenience you provide.
 Guests’ experiences of a vacation are rooted in how easy and convenient things are made for them.

 The best way to introduce convenience into your vacation rental is through new technology that will improve your hospitality services.
-This could be smart lighting that can be adjusted to customer preference or smart locks that eliminates the need for a key.
-You could also offer fast fiber internet and a smart TV that is able to accommodate popular streaming services like Netflix.
+This could be smart lighting that can be adjusted to customer preference or smart locks that eliminate the need for carrying a physical key.
+You could also offer fast fiber internet and a smart TV that is able to accommodate popular streaming services like Netflix (this also doubles up as another way to provide your guests more options).

 8. Stay in touch